 - If the software is not robust, then the rendering might take a long time.

 - Smaller firms might find the costs prohibitive.
+Where you can also visualize floor plans.

 - All walkthrough packages do not have cost estimation capabilities.